lordblc/Supercharger-ESP32/README.md

 CC / Absorption: Constant current up to the configured power limit.
 Current ramps up gradually from zero at a configurable rate in W/s.
 Charge power is reduced as the pack voltage approaches the target through a lookup table (see below).
 CV / Float: Once the pack voltage reaches the target, the firmware holds the voltage ceiling and monitors actual charger output current.
 The charger self-regulates in this region.
 Complete: CV phase ends when actual charger current drops below 2 A (after a minimum 2-minute settle period) or after a 20-minute timeout, whichever comes first.
 The charger is then stopped and the session is marked complete.
 The charger voltage ceiling is always set to the configured target, not the present pack voltage.
-This is important — setting it to the present pack voltage would leave the charger with no headroom and it would not regulate correctly.
+This is important â€” setting it to the present pack voltage would leave the charger with no headroom and it would not regulate correctly.

 Protection and Cutback